jack23247/blog/_posts/2019-05-15-installing-omnios-hyperv.md

 >
 > *[Microsoft Docs](<https://docs.microsoft.com/en-us/windows-server/virtualization/hyper-v/best-practices-for-running-linux-on-hyper-v>)*

-More than a *"wild guess"*, it's an *"unsupported guess"*: looks like we won't be able to use Gen2 virtual machines, let's try and switch to Gen1.
+More than a *rough guess*, it's an *unsupported guess*: looks like we won't be able to use Gen2 virtual machines, let's try and switch to Gen1.

 Upon switching to a Gen1, or *legacy*, virtual machine, I tried to boot into the OS once more.
 This time the problem is more subtle and way less informative: